-With this decision in place and U.S. tournament competition set to begin in the coming weeks, we have begun our coverage of the 2021 Washington state tournament -- click for details.
+(June 2022) -- We have begun our coverage of the 2022 Washington state tournament -- click for details.
 If you can provide results or pairings for Washington district tournaments that are not listed on this site, please contact the Unpage.

-This site has been on the web since June 13, 2021.
+Our coverage of the Washington state tournament launched on June 13, 2021.
 Click to contact the webmaster with any comments or questions about this page.

 Little League Baseball came to the Pacific Northwest in 1950, when local residents in Richland began organizing Washington's first Little League Baseball charter.
 Ray King served as President of the six-team league, which collected $200 from each sponsor and held tryouts in early April before commencing play.
 Ten weeks later, Thompson's Service, one of the original Richland teams, ventured to Walla Walla to play a special doubleheader against a team from that community's newly-formed charter.
 Kirkland soon also formed a league, and the seeds were planted for Little League's steady expansion throughout the state.